 Diagnosis at the French School of Ear Acupuncture is based on palpation in order to detect painful spots with the help of detection devices.
 When the individual is diagnosed with a specific condition, zones of increased sensitivity are detected in the area of the ear auricle.

 In contrast to Traditional Chinese Medicine, the French School of Ear Acupuncture is based on scientific data related to neurophysiology and neuroanatomy of the ear.
 At the same time, since 1888 there have been reports of organ representation in the ear.
 During the mid 1950’s, Chinese ear acupuncture starts to take place based on the principles of traditional Chinese medicine (meridians, five elements, energy balance).

-At the Orasis Acupuncture Center we follow the rules of diagnosis and treatment based on the principle of the five elements and the energy balance.
+At the Orasis Acupuncture Institute we follow the rules of diagnosis and treatment based on the principle of the five elements and the energy balance.
 We apply ear acupuncture treatments in combination with body acupuncture aiming for the most effective result.

 The indications of Chinese ear acupuncture are similar to those of body acupuncture.
 Electric transdermal acupuncture, ear massage, metal microspheres or other materials such as rice grains or semi-permanent microneedles are all used for the purpose of treatment.
 The application of the previously mentioned techniques helps to achieve continuous irritation and stimulation of the spot.